 Employees are generally protected by the First Amendment right to free speech.
 This means they are usually free to express their opinions about their employer, even if those opinions are negative.
 However, there are some exceptions to this rule.
 For example, employees may be unable to make false or defamatory statements about their employer.

-Finally, the laws in the jurisdiction where the employee works may also play a role.
 In some jurisdictions, employees may have additional protections against retaliation for whistleblowing or other protected activity.

 False or defamatory reviews can also be removed from Glassdoor.
 Suppose an employee has posted false or inaccurate information, violating local laws and regulations.
 In that case, you may have grounds to delete the review.